bhauman/bhauman.github.com/drafts/inline-eval.md

 > Lisp languages make it simple to write editor tools that can do
 > this.
 Detecting an expression delimited by parenthesis is trivial.

-I don't know about you but, I frequently forget function names, and sometimes, instead of searching the docs for them, I simply try evaluating them to see if they exist and if they work the way I expect them to.
+I don't know about you, but I frequently forget function names, and sometimes, instead of searching for them, I simply try evaluating them inline to see if they exist and if they behave the way I expect them to.

-For example, I know I created a function that renders HTML in a `div` above the editor, but I can't remember if it's called `show-html` or `display-html`.
+For example, I know I created a function that renders HTML into a `div` above the editor, but I can't remember if it's called `show-html` or `display-html`.
 Let's evaluate both of the expressions below to see which one works:

 <div class="cljs-editor-new"><pre>
 ;; was it show-html or display-html??